abhaygupta7121/Library_management_system/README.md

 Within the `com.jsp.lms.model` package, two distinct classes have been implemented: `Book` and `Library`.

 - **Book Class:**
-  - The `Book` class comprises essential data members, including `bookname`, `AuthorName`, `price`, and `publication`.
+  - The `Book` class comprises essential data members, including `bookName`, `AuthorName`, `Price`.
 These members encapsulate key attributes related to individual books within the Library Management System.

 - **Library Class:**
-  - The `Library` class includes class data members such as `libraryName`, `libraryAddress`, `pinCode`, and a List of Books.
+  - The `Library` class includes class data members such as `LibraryName`, `LibraryAddress`, `Pincode`.
 These members collectively represent vital information about the library itself, including its location and the collection of books it contains.